mmicire/ETP-Redux/README.md

 ---

+## GTD Context and Limitations

+This planner represents **only the INBOX** portion of a complete GTD system.
+It's intentionally focused on capture and clarity, not task tracking, next actions, or project management.
+You should use this in concert with a digital GTD system like [OmniFocus](https://www.omnigroup.com/omnifocus), [Things](https://culturedcode.com/things/), or your own trusted method.

+---

 ## What is GTD?

 **Getting Things Done (GTD)** is a productivity methodology created by David Allen.
 At its core, it’s about clearing your mind by capturing everything in a trusted system—then methodically organizing, reviewing, and doing.
 This spreadsheet focuses purely on the *capture* phase.
 For everything else, use a complete GTD system.